BridgesLab/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/Sacrifice Data/sacrifice-data-analysis.md

 # Raw Data

-Data are downloaded from a google doc and saved in this folder.

-These data can be found in **/Users/katherinekistler/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/Sacrifice Data** in a file named **Sacrifice Data.csv**, which was downloaded from a google sheet found at https://docs.google.com/spreadsheets/d/e/2PACX-1vSth-DS9iN3peHkt9-C8vz2pNWKSw2Y_rSCNCLq-7DIbzMZ_8rjLITffQjLT3jw7lEUFfacXQeakkEB/pub?gid=158703896&single=true&output=csv.
-This script was most recently updated on **Thu May 28 11:04:15 2020**.
+These data can be found in **/Users/davebrid/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/Sacrifice Data** in a file named **AMPK KD Sacrifice Data.csv**.
+This script was most recently updated on **Thu Jul  9 13:12:41 2020**.

 # Analysis